ai-amplified/blog_post/advancing-clinical-data-privacy-with-cutting-edge-deidentification-models.md

 <div style="text-align:justify">
   <h3>Masked Sensitive Information</h3>
   <img src="media_files/advancing-clinical-data-privacy-with-cutting-edge-deidentification-models/masked-chunks.png" alt="sarcastic-adult-man" width="400" height="300" />
-  <p>we can observe a deidentified clinical text where sensitive information has been carefully masked.
+  <p>We can observe a deidentified clinical text where sensitive information has been carefully masked.
 Elements such as dates, hospital names, doctor's identities, patient details, addresses, and medical record numbers have all been anonymized to protect patient privacy.</p>
 </div>